by

 3.Radial Action:

-Add clarity to user input through visual reactions to user input.
-Radial action is the visual ripple of ink spreading outward from the point of input.
+user input.
+Radial action is the visual ripple of ink spreading

 Transitions